sen5241/max-tricks.com/content/about.md

-I created **Max Tricks** as a place to throw ideas, patcher snippets, and anything else ranging from reminders/explainers/deep-dives into a singular searchable place… instead of having patchers littered across my hard drives.
+I created **Max Tricks** as a place to throw ideas, patcher snippets, and anything else from reminders/explainers/deep-dives into a singular searchable place… instead of having patchers littered across my hard drives.
 Others may find its content useful.

 I write in [Obsidian](https://obsidian.md) and build/deploy with [Quartz](https://quartz.jzhao.xyz/).
 This is a living workspace, so expect URLs to change as things settle in.